-Alternate year offering: Will be offered in 2022-23 Description: Students will learn the basic needs to successfully maintain their vehicles.
+Description: Students will learn the basic needs to successfully maintain their vehicles.
 Students will gain hands-on experience by using school vehicles to perform oil changes, tire rotations, and other basic maintenance.
-Students will be able to bring personal vehicles in to change oil and tire rotations as long as they provide the filter and oil needed for their vehicle.
+Students will be able to bring personal vehicles in to change oil and tire rotations if they provide the filter and oil needed for their vehicle.
 This class will be limited to 10 students.